-At Horizon Plastic Surgery our aim is to provide our patients with the highest quality surgical and non-surgical treatments.
+At Horizon Plastic Surgery our aim is to ensure that every patient can make an informed decision about position surgical and non-surgical treatment options.
 Whilst our website is full of educational information it is by its nature generic and therefore should not be substituted for a personalised meticulous individual surgical plan.
 If you are seriously considering surgery, we would encourage you to book a consultation with one of our surgeons.

 Risks and complications of cosmetic surgery

 All surgery carries some degree of risk, despite the highest standards of practice.
-Most people having surgery with qualified practitioners will not experience complications, however, complications may occur and more surgery may be needed as a result.
+Most people having surgery with qualified practitioners may not experience complications, however, complications can occur and more surgery may be needed as a result.
 This will lead to additional costs and inconvenience.

 Outside of post-operative complications, the physical and psychological outcomes of surgery cannot be guaranteed.
 It may range in the short and long term from an excellent result that you are very pleased with, to a very poor result that may not be correctable.